Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-sfp/README.md

                         `--password`.
 Keep the file readable only by the monitoring user.
 Example: `--password-
                         file=/etc/icinga2/secrets/storage`.
+  --rx-power-critical RX_POWER_CRIT
+                        CRIT threshold for the receive power of a module, as a Nagios range in dBm.
+Defaults to the operating range the module itself reports, so a transceiver is judged against its own data sheet rather than against one number for the whole appliance.
+Example: `--rx-power- critical=-14:0` --rx-power-warning RX_POWER_WARN
+                        WARN threshold for the receive power of a module, as a Nagios range in dBm.
+Example: `--rx-power-
+                        warning=-12:-1`
   --scope SCOPE         Huawei OceanStor Dorado API scope.
+  --tx-power-critical TX_POWER_CRIT
+                        CRIT threshold for the transmit power of a module, as a Nagios range in dBm.
+Defaults to the operating range the module itself reports.
+Example: `--tx-power-
+                        critical=-9:3`
+  --tx-power-warning TX_POWER_WARN
+                        WARN threshold for the transmit power of a module, as a Nagios range in dBm.
+Example: `--tx-power- warning=-8:2`
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
   --username USERNAME   Huawei OceanStor Dorado API username.